 Optimal intensity, duration, frequency, and type of exercise have not been established, but most evidence suggests an inverse linear relationship between aerobic physical activity and risk.
 Walking regularly increases the distance patients with peripheral vascular disease can walk without pain.

-An exercise program Elevated triglycerides Dyslipidemia is elevation of plasma cholesterol, triglycerides (TGs), or both, or a low high-density lipoprotein cholesterol level that contributes to the development of atherosclerosis.
-Causes... read more that involves aerobic exercise has a clear role in preventing atherosclerosis and promoting weight loss.
-Before starting a new exercise program, the elderly and people who have risk factors for atherosclerosis or who have had recent ischemic events should be evaluated by a physician.
+An exercise program Elevated triglycerides that involves aerobic exercise has a clear role in preventing atherosclerosis and promoting weight loss.
+Before starting a new exercise program, older people and people who have risk factors for atherosclerosis or who have had recent ischemic events should be evaluated by a physician.
 Evaluation includes history, physical examination, and assessment of risk factor control.

 Oral antiplatelet drugs are essential because most complications result from plaque fissure or rupture, leading to platelet activation and thrombosis.
 The following are used:

 Thienopyridine drugs such as clopidogrel, prasugrel, and ticagrelor